Building a Drupal Sitedrupalux

 Don't think of blocks as content.
 They are more like a footer or sidebar or modal.

 Before starting to code, the site needs to be planned.
-Green field development can follow the steps below.
+Both a redesign or green field development can follow the steps below.
 Notice that the actual coding comes pretty late in the sequence:

 - Questionaires.
 Get out of your own head.
 The closer you get to what your real users are like the more they will enjoy what you build.